 David Katzman, is the founder and Managing Partner of Camelot Venture Group.
-He is the current Chairman and CEO of SmileDirectClub.
-He also is a member of the Board of Directors for Sharper Image, licensee for Camelot SI LLC and Pvolve.
+He also is a Managing Board Member for Sharper Image, licensee for Camelot SI LLC and Pvolve.

 Quicken Loans, Inc. is the No. 1 online lender and one of the Top 10 mortgage companies in the nation.
 As the former Vice Chairman of Quicken Loans, in calendar year 2007 it closed $19 billion in home loan volume, weathered the downturn in 2008 and emerged in 2009 with record origination volume.
 In addition, the company was ranked No. 2 on FORTUNE magazine’s “100 Best Companies to Work For” in America and was recently ranked No. 1 in a listing of the “100 Best Places to Work in Technology” by Computerworld magazine.
 Quicken Loans employs over 10,000 people in its headquarters in downtown Detroit.